rsksmart/eloipool/README_Rootstock.txt

 * CoinbaserCmd

 Command called before sending a solved block to bitcoind.
 Used to split the block rewards.
-Can be commented out, or asigned a value of None.
+Assign a value of None.

 CoinbaserCmd = None